jaydeepw/nanodegree-blockchain-project4-notary-service/README.md

 ### Signing the transaction

-Sign the `message` field received in the response of the previous request using wallet like Electrum and
+Sign the `message` field received in the response of the previous request using wallet like Electrum and send it as a prameter in the request body.

-`GET /requestValidation`
+`POST /message-signature/validate`

 **Request**